croxton/Search_fields/README.md

 ### dynamic_parameters= (optional)

-Allow specific search parameters to set via $_POST (form fields should have same name as the fields you wish to search).
+Allow specific search parameters to set via $_POST.
 E.g. "title|custom_field".

 Note: your form fields should have the same name as the fields you wish to search, but prefixed with 'search:'.
 E.g.: